 - Exclusion for dependent care benefits.

-Under the tie-breaker rule, the child is treated as a qualifying child only by:
+Under the tie-breaker rules, the child is generally treated as a qualifying child of:

 - The parents if they file a joint return;

 - The parent, if only one of the persons is the child's parent;

 - The parent with whom the child lived the longest during the tax year, if two of the persons are the child's parent and they do not file a joint return together.

 - The parent with the highest AGI if the child lived with each parent for the same amount of time during the tax year, and they do not file a joint return together;

 - The person with the highest AGI if no parent can claim the child as a qualifying child; or

 - A person with higher AGI than any parent who can also claim the child as a qualifying child but does not.

 A person who may not claim the EITC with a qualifying child because of the tiebreaker rules may be eligible to claim the EITC using the rules for those with no qualifying child.